microsoft/azure-spring-apps-training/11-configure-ci-cd/README.md

 ## Create a GitHub action

-In your project, add create a new directory called `.github/workflows` and add a file called `azure-spring-cloud.yml` in it.
+In your project, create a new directory called `.github/workflows` and add a file called `azure-spring-cloud.yml` in it.
 This file is a GitHub workflow, and will use the secret we just configured above, in order to deploy the application to your Azure Spring Cloud cluster.

 In that file, copy/paste the following content: